Bancha – Den's Tea website

 Collection: Bancha

-Bancha is produced from the bottom part of tea leaves that are big and thick.
-Compared to Sencha, Bancha is somewhat more astringent.
+Bancha (番茶) is produced from the bottom part of tea leaves that are big and thick.
+Compared to sencha, bancha is somewhat more astringent.
 Nevertheless, it is appreciated in Japan for its robust flavor.
-Den's Bancha is an upgraded variation, using fresh green leaves picked right after the first flush tea.
+Den's bancha is an upgraded variation, using fresh green leaves picked right after the first flush tea.

 • Bancha Suruga